-The carrying amounts for cash, other receivables, trade payable and accrued liabilities, and loans payable on the statements of financial position approximate fair value due to their short-term maturity.
+The carrying amounts for cash, other receivables, trade payable and accrued liabilities, loans payable, and property acquisition obligation on the statements of financial position approximate fair value due to their short-term maturity.
 The fair value of investments in entities listed on the TSX Venture Exchange are based on quoted market prices in active markets and are classified as a Level 1 in the fair value hierarchy.